dtortosa/ancient_selection_dating_heavy/hg38_mig/to_do_hg38_mig.md

 		- it says it is hg38 in the origina file, aau1043_DataS3.gz
 	- check if the data is 1 or 0 based

+	- DAVID: according to DAvid, you can check that with the assembly file, if the base the map is saying is in position X is indeed at position X, you are good.

-- ASK DAVID FIRST ABOUT hgdp + 1000kgp
+- ask david about hgdp + 1000kgp
 	- A new preprint has been posted about the harmonization of 1000KP high coverage and the HGDP.
 		- A harmonized public resource of deeply sequenced diverse human genomes
 		- https://www.biorxiv.org/content/10.1101/2023.01.23.525248v2.full